Frank H. Ogawa Plaza: Name of the plaza

 In 1998, the Oakland City Council renamed City Hall Plaza as "Frank H. Ogawa Plaza" in honor of Frank H. Ogawa, a civil rights leader and the first Japanese American to serve on the Oakland City Council.
 Ogawa served on the Council from 1966 until his death in 1994.
 The plaza displays a bronze bust of Ogawa.

 Occupy Oakland

 Members of Occupy Oakland used Ogawa Plaza as a main protest encampment in the fall of 2011.
 Their presence was criticized for potential health and safety concerns.
 However, others defended the camp, presenting statistics showing that Oakland became safer during the occupation; they showed e-mails of police attempting to cover that up.
 Frank H. Ogawa Plaza was unofficially renamed as "Oscar Grant Plaza" by the Occupy Oakland protesters.
-Oscar Grant was a young Hayward man who was shot in the back while resisting an arrest by a Bay Area Rapid Transit police officer in 2009.
+Oscar Grant was a young Hayward man who was killed by a Bay Area Rapid Transit police officer in 2009.